data3rr0r/jetson-jessicar/README.md

 cd ~/catkin_ws/src
 git clone --recursive https://github.com/Tossy0423/yolov4-for-darknet_ros.git
 ```
 I deceded to use Tossy0423's repository since it supports YOLO4.
+Special thanks to him for providing this awesome package.
 You can use others as well if they support YOLO4.
 We need some modifications for darknet_ros.
 Use the following commands.
 ```
 cd ~/catkin_ws/src/yolov4-for-darknet_ros/darknet_ros